For Development HEAD DRAFTSearch (procedure/syntax/module):

 {control.future} Returns #t if obj is a future, #f otherwise.

-{control.future} The argument must be a future.
-Retrieve the result(s) of future.
+{control.future} The future argument must be an expression that yields a future.
+This macro retrieves its the result(s).

 If the result of future is already available, it is returned immediately.
 If future is still computing, future-get blocks until the result is ready by default.
 You can limit how long you will wait by timeout argument, which can be #f (default, no timeout), a nonnegative real numebr (relative time in seconds), or a <time> object (absolute timepoint).
-If the timeout reaches before the result is available, timeout-val is returned, which defaults to #f.
-Calling future-get more than once returns the same result.
+If the timeout reaches before the result is available, timeout-expr is evaluated in the tail context of the call of future-get.
+When timeout-expr is omitted, #f is assumed.

 If an uncaught exception is raised during computation in the future, it is kept and reraised from future-get.
 It is handled in the dynamic environment of future-get (not the one in the original future call).
 If you call future-get again on such future, the effect is undefined (currently it returns #<undef> without raising an exception, but it may change in future).